al-ell/wanderlist/README.md

 As a first time visitor to the website I want to:

 * Create an account
-* Search for information about different cournties
-* Create and save a list, or multiple lists, of destinations they want to travel to
+* Make a list of trips they are planning
+* Document their own journal entries about their trips
 * Read other user's travel journal entries
-* Create their own journal entries

 #### __Returning Visitor Goals__

-As a first time visitor to the website I want to:
+As a returning time visitor to the website I want to:

 * Login to the account created
-* Update a country from "want to go" to "travelled to" after a trip
 * Record information about their trip in a travel journal
-* Edit and delete journal entries
+* Edit and delete journal entries and trips
+* Read other user's travel journal entries

 #### __Admin User__